NaveItay/collatz_conjecture_kubernetes_cluster/README.md

 ### Project stages:
 - A. Create a python apllication
-- B. Set up a kubernetes cluster and expose the apllication as a service.
+- B. Set up a Kubernetes cluster and expose the apllication as a service.
   - 1. Check if virtualization is supported in your machine
   - 2. Install docker desktop
   - 3. Create a dockerfile
   - 4. Create a docker-compose.yaml
   - 5. Build Process
   - 6. Starting the app
+  - 7. Install Kubernetes command-line tool (kubectl)

 <p>
 <br />